colinhacks/zod/README.md

 ### `.nullish`

 A convenience method that returns a "nullish" version of a schema.
 Nullish schemas will accept both `undefined` and `null`.
-Read more about the concept of "nullish" [here](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#nullish-coalescing).
+Read more about the concept of "nullish" [in the TypeScript 3.7 release notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#nullish-coalescing).

 ```ts
 const nullishString = z.string().nullish(); // string | null | undefined